Seventy-seven percent of global online purchases are made with a local or alternative payment method rather than with a credit card.

 What you’ll learn & what is covered

-- How to know which local payment methods to support
+- How to know which alternative payment methods to support

 There are eleven common types of local, digital and online alternative payment methods.
 Here’s a list: